 Grant in 2015

-Oryzon Genomics S.A. is a clinical phase biopharmaceutical company focused on the discovery and development of epigenetics-based therapeutics aimed at treating cancer and central nervous system (CNS) disorders.
-The company is advancing its clinical pipeline with two key compounds currently in Phase II trials: iadademstat, a selective LSD1 inhibitor designed for oncology, and vafidemstat, a CNS-optimized LSD1 inhibitor targeting neurological diseases.
-Additionally, Oryzon is developing ORY-3001, another LSD1 inhibitor that is in preclinical stages for non-oncological conditions.
-Founded in 2000 and headquartered in Cornellà de Llobregat, Spain, Oryzon Genomics utilizes its epigenetic platform to identify and validate biomarkers and therapeutic targets, facilitating the creation of advanced and personalized therapies.
+Oryzon Genomics S.A. is a clinical phase biopharmaceutical company based in Cornellà de Llobregat, Spain, specializing in the discovery and development of epigenetics-based therapeutics for cancer and central nervous system (CNS) disorders.
+The company is focused on developing targeted therapies, and its clinical pipeline includes iadademstat, a selective LSD1 inhibitor currently in Phase II trials for oncology, and vafidemstat, a CNS-optimized LSD1 inhibitor also in Phase II trials for neurological diseases.
+Additionally, Oryzon is advancing ORY-3001, a selective LSD1 inhibitor in preclinical development aimed at treating non-oncological conditions, alongside other compounds at various stages of development.
+Founded in 2000, Oryzon leverages its epigenetic platform to identify biomarkers and therapeutic targets, fostering the creation of personalized medicine.

 Metabolic Solutions Development Company, LLC is a biopharmaceutical firm focused on discovering and developing innovative therapeutics for metabolic diseases associated with aging.
 Established in 2006 and located in Kalamazoo, Michigan, the company is engaged in creating first-in-class oral therapeutics aimed at treating conditions such as type 2 diabetes, non-alcoholic steatohepatitis (NASH), polycystic kidney disease, and neurodegenerative disorders including Alzheimer's and Parkinson's diseases.
 Its key products include MSDC-0160 and MSDC-0602, which function as mitochondrial membrane modulators and insulin sensitizers.
 These agents target age-related mitochondrial dysfunction and aim to improve metabolic processes, thereby addressing insulin resistance and other related symptoms of metabolic syndrome.